President: Keith Jackson

 We would suggest that people start by volunteering to contribute as a Project Member on one of the current projects.
 The commitment required from volunteers is flexible and does not necessarily involve large amounts of travel or time.

 If you have a good idea and have time and effort to contribute then the association wants to help you make it happen.
 Drop us a line introducing yourself and letting us know the sort of things you’d like to contribute to firstname.lastname@example.org

 The President: Keith Jackson

-Keith served 17 years in the police service with his last role being the Head of Intelligence for the Regional Organised Crime Unit in the South West (called Zephyr) a post he held for five years.
-He is now a Management Consultant assisting mainly Government Departments with a analysis and business change.
+Keith served 17 years as a member of police staff , starting as an Intelligence Analyst, then head of Analysis and with his last role being the Head of Intelligence for the Regional Organised Crime Unit in the South West (called Zephyr) a post he held for five years.
+He is now a Management Consultant assisting mainly public sector clients with analysis and business change.

 Keith started his career an intelligence analyst on district and spent four years working his way through various tactical and strategic roles before becoming the Head of Intelligence Analysis for Avon and Somerset Police, a post he held for eight years.
 During this time he was involved in the project that created the first National Intelligence Analysis Training (NIAT) course and also led the national group that defined the National Occupational Standards for Intelligence Analysis, before leaving to take on the job of setting up the regional intelligence unit.

 He is in the unusual position that every role he has held has not been performed by anyone else before.